 The external auditors are responsible for independently reviewing and reporting on the company's financial statements.
-The financial statements have been examined by the company's external auditors and their report is presented on pages 2 and 4.
+The financial statements have been examined by the company's external auditors and their report is presented on pages 2 to 4.

-The financial statements set out on pages 5 to 16, which have been prepared on the going concern basis, were approved by the board of directors on the 5th July 2017 and were signed on its behalf by:
+The financial statements set out on pages 5 to 16, which have been prepared on the going concern basis, were approved by the board of directors on the 7th September 2018 and were signed on its behalf by: